Cabo San Lucas is the most popular getaway in Baja California. Find out the best things to do in and around Cabo with our curated travel guide.

 Unless you’re planning to stick to just one city, the best way of getting around Mexico is by car.

 A visit to Land’s End is unarguably one of the best things to do in Cabo.
-The rock formations are perhaps the most famous landmark here, so you simply have to see it.
+The rock formations are perhaps the most famous landmark here, so you simply have to see them.

 The only way to reach the picturesque Land’s End is by either water taxi, boat, or kayak.
 You can catch a water taxi from Cabo’s Medano Beach.

 Rentalmoose insider tip: For the most unforgettable experience, consider hiring a glass-bottom boat!

 The boat trip around the scenic rock formations is an absolute must-do when in Cabo.

 Don’t forget to snap a picture of the world-famous El Arco.